Calinou/godot-cmvalley/README.md

 The OBJ and MTL files were sourced from [game-maps-obj](https://github.com/Calinou/game-maps-obj).

+*Looking for a smaller urban/industrial test scene?
+See [godot-reflection](https://github.com/Calinou/godot-reflection).*

 ## Try it out

 If you just want to run this demo,